act-rules/act-rules.github.io/_rules/descriptive-label-cc0f0a.md

 <input id="fname" type="text" name="fname" />
 ```

-[included in the accessibility tree]: #included-in-the-accessibility-tree "Definition of included in the accessibility tree"
+[included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
-[semantic role]: #semantic-role "Definition of semantic role"
+[semantic role]: #semantic-role 'Definition of semantic role'
-[visible]: #visible "Definition of visible"
+[visible]: #visible 'Definition of visible'